francis1009/francis1009/README.md

 - 🏫 Earned a degree in Computer Science at Singapore Management University.
 - ✨ Strong interest towards **devtool development!**
-- 🔭 At the moment, I'm working on a Nuxt web app for monitoring cron jobs and an Image-To-ASCII Rust tool.
+- 🔭 At the moment, I'm working on a POS system built on Tauri and an Image-To-ASCII Rust tool.
 - 🌱 Currently learning about **Rust and Computer Architecture.**
 - 💬 Avid lover of anime and manga!
 - 🤔 I have trouble naming things.